-18. The relevant BOCSAR data indicates that, in the year to September 2021:

-- a) the Premises was located within hotspots for incidents of alcohol-related domestic and non-domestic assault, and malicious damage to property. - b) Fairfield recorded lower rates of alcohol-related assault (domestic, non-domestic and non-domestic serious), alcohol-related offensive conduct and malicious damage to property compared to the NSW state average. - c) Fairfield LGA recorded lower rates of alcohol-related assault (domestic, non-domestic and non-domestic serious), alcohol-related offensive conduct and malicious damage to property compared to the NSW state average.
+- 18. The relevant BOCSAR data indicates that, in the year to December 2021: - a) the Premises wasn't located within hotspots for incidents of alcohol-related assault, domestic and non-domestic assault, or malicious damage to property. - the Premises was located in close proximity to hotspots for incidents of alcohol-related domestic assault and malicious damage to property, in areas that are likely to be serviced by the Licence - c) the Bayside LGA recorded lower rates of alcohol related domestic and non-domestic assault, alcohol-related offensive conduct and malicious damage to property, compared to the NSW state average.